Power words are a way to increase conversions, opens, and clicks.

 Here are more greed power words to consider for sales and marketing:

 Don’t miss out

 Now, let’s see a couple of examples.

-Chubbies encourages its website visitors to sign up for a newsletter with this promotion.
+Chubbies encourages its website visitors to sign up for a newsletter with this signup form example.
 A few powerful words reinforce the message.
-Who wouldn’t like an immediate discount?
+Who wouldn’t like to get an instant discount?

 Jungalow, a lifestyle brand, entices visitors with power words in the main menu and email popup.
 “Gifts”, “Perks”, “Last Chance!”
 “Rewards”, and “Exclusive Giveaways”—plenty of ways to benefit.

 |Did you notice Jungalow’s dome-shaped email popup? |

 Email popups on homepages are a tested way to build an email list.
 Check out these Email Popup Examples to see this strategy in action.